fanconic/dna_splice_site_prediction/README.md

 ## Submission Files
-The trained models specified in the report and the prediction files of the best-performing models for the Human and C.elegans test sequences can be found on GitLab via the following link: [GitLab](https://gitlab.ethz.ch/manstude/ml4h_project_2).
+The trained models specified in the report and their predictions files for the Human and C.elegans test sequence datasets can be found on GitLab via the following link: [GitLab](https://gitlab.ethz.ch/manstude/ml4h_project_2).

 ## Setup